bnmnetp/CS160/02_RandomNumbers/measuring_randomness.rst

   2. 1 -- 100
   3. Choose your own range.

 3. Do repeating sequences occur within a particular range of random numbers?
 Again using the randrange function we want to search for a repeating sequence.
 You may want to think for a minute why this is a different problem that number 1.
+Searching for a repeated sequence is a pretty interesting problem all by itself.
+You may want to think about the problem in two parts:

+  1. Suppose the you are searching for a repeating sequence and are assuming that it starts at the beginning of a list.
+  2. Generalize part 1 by trying out many (all possible?) starting points.
+That is if you don't find a repeating sequence that starts at position 0 of the original list, may you can find one that starts at position 1 and so on.